duncanleung/travelgram/README.md

 Discover the world through instagram.

 ####About
-Travelgram was my first project for [Orange County Code School](https://www.orangecountycodeschool.com) and demonstrates:
+Travelgram was my first project for [Orange County Code School](https://www.orangecountycodeschool.com) and my key achievements for this project are:

-- Javascript Event Listeners to Highlight Map Location Markers on Photo Hover (vice versa)
+- Learned and implemented API calls, Sass, CSS flexbox, and Javascript event-based map-marker highlighting through self-study
-- Dynamic DOM Manipulation with Javascript
+- Dynamic DOM generation with Javascript to populate Instagram gallery and map markers depending on user search
-- Dynamic Responsive Positioning with Flexbox
+- Javascript event-listeners highlight map-markers on hovering over a Photo (and vice versa)
-- Dynamic Responsive Positioning Bootstrap 3
+- Responsive design and positioning with CSS3 flexbox and media-queries
-- Responsive Design with Media Queries
+- Dynamic grid layout as screen size decreases, with Bootstrap 3 column classes
-- CSS3 Transitions for Interactivity
+- Generated DOM elements from returned JSON data, from AJAX calls to Instagram API and Google Maps API

 ####Travelgram is built Upon the following technologies:
 - HTML5, CSS3, Bootstrap 3